-Program Requirements: Students applying for admission into the PN program must submit an application to the college and a completed PN admission worksheet by established deadlines.
-The admission worksheet can be found on the College website.
-All students must meet the college English and math requirements as outlined on the back of the program worksheet.
+Program Requirements: Students applying for admission into the PN program must submit an application to the college and an application to the program by the established deadlines.
+All students must meet the college English and math requirements.
 All students will be required to take the TEAS Test and complete admission requirements.